Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 The Home Office follows strict procedural rules when investigating and issuing civil penalty notices.
 This does help by making the next steps predictable but it also means your options are tied to the process, and that means tight timeframes, limited grounds to object or appeal as well as a high evidential burden when you respond.

-The best advice is to take early advice as soon as a referral notice lands, get professional guidance to help you strategise and take each stage with optimum engagement and impact.
+The best advice is to take early advice as soon as a Referral Notice lands, get professional guidance to help you strategise and take each stage with optimum engagement and impact.

 Section C: If you’ve received a Civil Penalty Notice

 Once a Civil Penalty Notice arrives, deadlines start running immediately.
 Every detail in the document matters.
 The notice states the names of the workers, the breach identification date, the due date for payment, and the calculation used.
-Those dates govern which code applies, how much is owed, and when any objection or payment has to be made.
+Those dates govern which Code of Practice applies, how much is owed, and when any objection or payment has to be made.
 Treat the notice as both a legal demand and a compliance trigger.

 Start by reviewing it line by line.
 Check whether the listed workers were your employees, whether the right to work evidence is on file, and whether the checks were done correctly and on time.
 Confirm the date of employment against the issue of the notice and any recheck dates if permission was time-limited.
 A missing or misfiled document can often be found or reconstructed if you act quickly.
 Build a short internal timeline and keep copies of all correspondence in one file.